Chapter 5 Probabilistic underpinnings

 Gelman, A., J. Hill, and A. Vehtari.
 2020.
 Regression and Other Stories.
 Cambridge: Cambridge University Press.

 1. Bayesian statistics is named after 18th century Presbyterian minister Thomas Bayes, who conducted a famous inferential experiment by applying what was later called Bayes rule.
-This type of inferential reasoning, however, predates Bayes and there were more influential figures since, but somehow the name stuck.
+This type of inferential reasoning, however, predates Bayes and there were more influential figures since, but somehow the name stuck (see Bertsch McGrayne (2011) for a history of Bayes rule).
 Not even Bayes rule is anything special; it arises simply from rearranging the product rule of probability calculus.↩︎

 2. These tests got their names from the sampling distributions of their test statistics.↩︎